Chart Color Schemes

 Batemans Bay ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Batemans Bay, as per the 2016 Census, had a cultural diversity index of below average.
-Its population composition was 85.6% Australian citizens, 81.5% born in Australia, and 92.6% speaking English only at home.
-Christianity was the predominant religion, with 55.4% adherents compared to 49.0% across Rest of NSW.
+Batemans Bay, surveyed in 2016, had a cultural diversity index below the average.
+Its population composition was 85.6% citizens, 81.5% born in Australia, and 92.6% speaking English only at home.
+Christianity dominated Batemans Bay's religious landscape with 55.4%, compared to 49.0% across Rest of NSW.

 Frequently Asked Questions - Diversity